 Q: How do I make an appointment with Frank?

-A: Please call (904) 278-4999 and the Office Manager will schedule your initial appointment with Frank.
-It will take 10 to 15 minutes to get some basic information from you such as the reason you wish to see Frank, and the type of insurance coverage you carry.
-If you want to send this information ahead electronically, use the following link (Intake Form).
-Please be advised that you still must call our office to set up your initial appointment; the Office Manager cannot call your home or office to ask for you.
+A: Please call (904) 410-6324 and leave a message with Frank.
+He will return your call.
+It will take 10 to 15 minutes to get some basic information from you such as the reason you wish to see Frank and the type of insurance coverage you carry.
+Please be advised that you still must call personally to set up your initial appointment.
 This is necessary to safeguard your privacy!
 Please complete the new patient paperwork which can be downloaded to your computer.
 Bring the forms with you on the day of the initial appointment.

 Q: Can my insurance be billed for services?

 A: Frank is a provider for most HMO and PPO plans.
 If you have mental health coverage, his office will bill the insurance company for you.
 The part you are responsible for is called the co-pay.
 Certain PPO plans carry a deductible which is also your financial responsibility.
 Payment is expected at the time of service.
 Depending on your plan, you may have to contact your insurance company to obtain an authorization number before seeing Frank.
 The Office Manager can assist you with any questions about your particular policy.

 Q: What can I expect from my first appointment with Frank?